Use this handy and accessible guide next time you need to show off some financial knowledge including numeric terms and the letters A through C.

 APR: APR, or Annual Percentage Rate, is the annual rate charged on a loan or made through investing.
 It is a single percentage that represents the yearly cost of funds over the full term of a loan, including any additional fees or costs.

-APY: Annual Percentage Yield (APY) is a normalized interest rate, compounded during a period of one year.
-APY allows you to compare different offerings of various compounding schedules to determine your best option.
+APY: Annual Percentage Yield, or APY, is a normalized interest rate, compounded during a period of one year.
+APY allows you to compare different deposit offerings of various compounding schedules to determine your best option.

 Asset: An asset is something of economic value, owned by an individual or corporation, with the expectation that it will be beneficial in the future.

-Balance Sheet: A balance sheet summarizes a company’s assets, liabilities and shareholders’ equity at a given time.
-Segmented into these three sections, the balance sheet tells investors what a company owns, owes and what is already invested by shareholders.
+Balance Sheet: A balance sheet summarizes a company’s assets, liabilities, and shareholders’ equity at a given time.
+Segmented into these three sections, the balance sheet tells investors what a company owns, what it owes, and what is already invested by shareholders.

 Basis Point (BSP): A common unit of measure used for calculating changes in interest rates.
 One basis point equals 1/100th of 1 percent or 0.01 percent, and a 1 percent change equals 100 basis points.

-Bankruptcy: A person or business unable to pay outstanding debts.
+Bankruptcy: The process that occurs when a person or business becomes unable to pay outstanding debts.
 It begins with a filed petition and then all of a debtor’s assets are measured and used to repay a portion of their debt.
-After successfully declaring and completing the process, the debtor is relieved of previous debt.
+After successfully declaring and completing the bankruptcy process, the debtor is relieved of previous debt, but may suffer long-term financial challenges in acquiring future credit.

 Cash Flow: The net amount of money moving in and out of a business.
 A company with positive cash flow has increasing liquid assets, while negative cash flow means a company’s liquid assets are decreasing.

-Closing Costs (ex: when buying a house): Closing costs are paid during the final real estate transaction when the title of the property is transferred to the buyer.
+Closing Costs (ex: when buying a house): Closing costs are additional fees paid during the final transaction of a real estate sale when the title of the property is transferred to the buyer.

 Co-Signer: A co-signer acts as a guarantor for a signed contract, such as a promissory note or loan document.
 This may result in financial risk for the co-signer.

-Credit: When a borrower receives something of value and agrees to repay the lender in the future, often with interest.
-When you use a credit card, you receive your purchase items and agree to pay for them via your monthly bill.
+Credit: When a borrower receives something of value and agrees to repay the lender in the future, often with interest, a lender will extend a fixed amount of credit to the borrower.
+When you use a credit card, for example, you receive your purchase items, your credit card company extends a loan to you up to a certain amount and you agree to pay for them via your monthly bill.
+Credit is also used to describe the proven history you have established through your repayment behavior.